Close Menu

 SCOLIOSIS CAN PREVENT YOU FROM WORKING

-The Social Security Administration (SSA) recognizes that if your scoliosis symptoms are severe, you may not be able to work a full time job.
+The Social Security Administration (SSA) recognizes that if your scoliosis symptoms and back pain are severe, you may not be able to work a full time job.
 If you are unable to work full time for at least 12 months due to your scoliosis, then it is possible for you to qualify for SSDI and SSI benefits.

-MEDICAL EVIDENCE THAT PROVES YOU DESERVE BENEFITS
+MEDICAL EVIDENCE PROVES YOU DESERVE SSD BENEFITS

-• nerve conduction studies showing the nerve compression
+- nerve conduction studies showing nerve damage

 OBTAIN MEDICAL EVIDENCE FOR FREE OR LOW COST